Enterprise-CMCS/macpro-mdct-qmr/README.md

 - npm test

+## Destroy

+Want to destroy from your Mac?
+This may be necessary in some cases where you have orphaned infrastructure

+- Install/configure the AWS CLI (You will have to copy AWS keys into your terminal)
+- sh destroy.sh "name_of_your_branch" and re-enter the branch name once it has found all associated resources

 ## Requirements

 Node - we enforce using a specific version of node, specified in the file `.nvmrc`.
 This version matches the Lambda runtime.
 We recommend managing node versions using [NVM](https://github.com/nvm-sh/nvm#installing-and-updating).